Apis mellifera scutellata: Behavioral differences

 The main difference found between African and European honey bees were a few behavioral traits in the worker bees that were all related to the workers’ food preference.
 It was found that Apis mellifera scutellata workers focused on pollen processing behaviors while European workers focused on nectar processing behaviors.
 African bees were also more likely to store pollen while European bees stored honey.
 The study found that worker food preferences determined whether the colony maintained a certain reproductive rate.
 For example, having fewer or relatively older workers who prefer nectar means that the colony will not have the resources available to rapidly or efficiently feed new broods.
 Worker food preferences have been connected to genotypic variation at specific quantitative trait loci.

-African bees are "precocious foragers"; A. mellifera scutellata bees begin foraging for pollen significantly earlier than their European counterparts A. mellifera ligustica, and this is thought to be related to the fact that African colonies have a younger, skewed age distribution by comparison.
+African bees are "precocious foragers"; A. m. scutellata bees begin foraging for pollen significantly earlier than their European counterparts A. m. ligustica, and this is thought to be related to the fact that African colonies have a younger, skewed age distribution by comparison.
 However, this is not a direct cause for the different subsistence strategies between the two subspecies.